How to File for Divorce in Arizona: Step-by-Step Legal Guide

 Custody of the Minor Children

-You and your co-parent can discuss how you will divide parenting time.
-Do the two of you want to have rotating schedules, or would you prefer splitting the weekends and weekdays?
+- How you will divide parenting time: Do you want to have rotating schedules, or split the weekends and weekdays?

-Aside from the issue of parenting time, you and your co-partner must also agree on how you make decisions related to your children.
-Will the parent who is currently watching over the child have the right to make all decisions during that time, or will consultations be necessary?
+- How will you make decisions about your children: Will the parent who is currently watching over the child have the right to make all decisions, or will consultations be necessary?

 Child Support